lkuper/CMPS290S-2018-09/course-overview.md

 Dig into one of the research questions that you identify while writing your responses to the readings.

-Carry out one of the concrete steps toward answering it (which might involve writing code, taking measurements, writing proofs, and/or something else), and write about what you learn.
+Carry out one of the concrete steps toward answering it (which might involve writing code, measuring performance, writing proofs, and/or something else), and write about what you learn.

 Negative or inconclusive results are fine!